terasolunaorg/terasolunaorg.github.com/guideline/1.1.x/en/_sources/Overview/FirstApplication.txt

 Implement Input Validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Input validation is not performed in this application till this point.
-In Spring MVC, Bean Validation (\ `JSR-303 <http://jcp.org/en/jsr/detail?id=303>`_\ ) and annotation based input validation can be easily implemented.
+In Spring MVC, `Bean Validation <http://jcp.org/en/jsr/detail?id=349>`_\  and annotation based input validation can be easily implemented.
 For example input validation of name is performed in Eco Application.

 Following dependency is added to pom.xml for using Bean Validation.